z00mantwo/BoxTurtleMC/README.md

 # BoxTurtleMC: BoxTurtle Motor Controller
 This is a self sourced DC motor controller for use with [Klipper](https://github.com/ArmoredTurtle/BoxTurtleg) and the  [BoxTurtle](https://klipper3d.org) project.
+This is not an official [Armored Turtle](https://github.com/ArmoredTurtle) project.

 ![BT_Render](images/MC-Render.png)